-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and the fund financial statements.
+The notes provide additional information that is necessary to acquire a full understanding of the data provided in the government-wide and the fund financial statements.
 The notes to the financial statements can be found immediately following the fund financial statements.